raganwald/raganwald.github.com/index.md

 ### I am available for work.

-I recently completed nine years as a Principal Engineer with PagerDuty, where I was part of the leadership that took us from M$25 ARR to M$450 ARR.
-I've also worked for GitHub, Unspace Interactive, and KL Group/Sitraka, where I was the JProbe Threadalyzer Technical Product Manager and JProbe Suite Program Manager.

-I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my cross-group technical and product-focused experience, within a growing and rapidly iterating organization that shares my aspiration to change the world.
+I recently completed nine years as a Principal Engineer with PagerDuty, where I was part of the leadership that took us from M$25 ARR to our IPO and M$450 ARR.
+I've also worked for GitHub, Unspace Interactive, and KL Group/Sitraka.
+I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus, within a growing and rapidly iterating group that shares my aspiration to change the world.

 ### this is not my first rodeo

-I have shipped a lot of software.
-I know how to ship, and I am familiar with many things that can threaten shipping, and some of the ways to effectively navigate past the obstacles.
+I know how to ship, how to recognize threats to shipping, and how to keep a team on track.
 I know how engineering and product teams evolve with growth and organizational maturity, and some of the ways to maintain the best and most effective parts of a culture while helping to evolve the parts that no longer serve the mission.

 I am a senior engineer with forty years of product- and customer-centric business and technical experience.
-A steady veteran who can be relied upon to maintain calm and focus, suppressing uncertainty and maximizing optionality during rapidly evolving circumstances.
+A steady veteran whose teams ship on time, without drama.

 [LinkedIn]: https://www.linkedin.com/in/raganwald/
 [raganwald@gmail.com]: mailto:raganwald@gmail.com